Buying a home: How do you know that you’re getting a good house?

 Your contract will probably have an appraisal contingency allowing you to void (or renegotiate) the deal if the home fails to appraise for at least the sales price.

 Today's mortgage rates are still low, but home prices are rising in many markets.
-Compare several lenders to get your best financing deal, and buy your good house before things get more expensive.Click to see today's rates (Oct 20th, 2017)
+Compare several lenders to get your best financing deal, and buy your good house before things get more expensive.Verify your new rate (Dec 11th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.